 62. Air strikes also continued, causing civilian harm during the reporting period.
 One attack on the morning of 11 November hit a residential building and a poultry farm between the town of Ma’arratmisrin and Idlib city, killing three children aged between 8 months and 7 years, and the parents of two of them, and injuring at least one other person.
 Interviewees, including the father of one of the boys killed, reported no military objective in the area.
 Interviewees and observers mentioned the presence of a Russian Federation fixed-wing aircraft in the area at the time of the attack, which had reportedly departed Humaymim air base 26 minutes prior.

-63. On 3 December, between Ariha and Mastuma, a publicly acknowledged United States air strike killed an alleged Al-Qaida member and injured six civilians traveling on the same road as their car overtook the targeted person’s motorcycle.
+63. On 3 December, between Ariha and Mastuma, a publicly acknowledged United States air strike killed an alleged Al-Qaida member and injured six civilians travelling on the same road as their car overtook the targeted person’s motorcycle.

 64. Similarly, on 11 December, near Jadida town, a publicly acknowledged Russian Federation air strike targeted an alleged leader of Jund al-Sham, a Chechen group affiliated with Hurras al-Din.
 The strike reportedly killed at least two people, including a child, and injured nine other children and four women.